Hepatitis C: Healthcare exposure

 Blood transfusion, transfusion of blood products, or organ transplants without HCV screening carry significant risks of infection.
 The United States instituted universal screening in 1992, and Canada instituted universal screening in 1990.
 This decreased the risk from one in 200 units to between one in 10,000 to one in 10,000,000 per unit of blood.
-This low risk remains as there is a period of about 11–70 days between the potential blood donor's acquiring hepatitis C and the blood's testing positive depending on the method.
+This low risk remains as there is about 11–70 days between the potential blood donor's acquiring hepatitis C and the blood's testing positive, depending on the method.
 Some countries do not screen for hepatitis C due to the cost.

 Those who have experienced a needle stick injury from someone who was HCV positive have about a 1.8% chance of subsequently contracting the disease themselves.
-The risk is greater if the needle in question is hollow and the puncture wound is deep.
-There is a risk from mucosal exposures to blood, but this risk is low, and there is no risk if blood exposure occurs on intact skin.
+The risk is greater if the needle is hollow and the puncture wound is deep.
+There is a risk from mucosal exposure to blood, but this risk is low, and there is no risk if blood exposure occurs on intact skin.

-Hospital equipment has also been documented as a method of transmission of hepatitis C, including reuse of needles and syringes; multiple-use medication vials; infusion bags; and improperly sterilized surgical equipment, among others.
-Limitations in the implementation and enforcement of stringent standard precautions in public and private medical and dental facilities are known to have been the primary cause of the spread of HCV in Egypt, the country that had the highest rate of infection in the world in 2012, and currently has one of the lowest in the world in 2021.
+Hospital equipment has also been documented as a method of transmission of hepatitis C, including the reuse of needles and syringes, multiple-use medication vials, infusion bags, and improperly sterilized surgical equipment, among others.
+Limitations in the implementation and enforcement of stringent standard precautions in public and private medical and dental facilities are known to have been the primary cause of the spread of HCV in Egypt, the country which had the highest rate of infection in the world in 2012.
+In 2023, Egypt became the first country to achieve WHO validation on the path to elimination of hepatitis C.

-For more, see HONOReform (Hepatitis Outbreaks National Organization for Reform).

 Sexual intercourse

-Sexual transmission of hepatitis C is uncommon.
+Sexual intercourse is not the most common mode of transmission of hepatitis C, and the rate of transmission varies between different groups.
 Studies examining the risk of HCV transmission between heterosexual partners, when one is infected and the other is not, have found very low risks.
+Research has found higher rates of sexually transmitted HCV among people with multiple partners, and men who have sex with men at the highest risk of sexual transmission.
 Sexual practices that involve higher levels of trauma to the anogenital mucosa, such as anal penetrative sex, or that occur when there is a concurrent sexually transmitted infection, including HIV or genital ulceration, present greater risks.
 The United States Department of Veterans Affairs recommends condom use to prevent hepatitis C transmission in those with multiple partners, but not those in relationships that involve only a single partner.